dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 The first few times I saw my posts discussed, I was shaken by the amount of negativity.
 This bothered me until I tried going to posts from others that I thought were great and reading the comments as if I were the author.
 Sometimes, umm, the comments were all glowing.
 But other times---with no clear pattern---most dismissed the article as pointless/obvious/wrong/bad.
 After this, negativity still bothered me, but I had a new variant of the old "Einstein was bad at math, I'm bad at math" fallacy to distract me.

 Here's something I've noticed about myself: If I read something great, I'll sometimes write a short comment like "This was amazing, you're the best!"
-Then I'll stare at it for 10 seconds and decide that posting it would be lame and humiliating, so I delete it go about my day.
+Then I'll stare at it for 10 seconds and decide that posting it would be lame and humiliating, so I delete it and go about my day.
 But on the rare occasions that I read something that triggers me, I get a strong feeling that I have *important insights*.
 Assuming that I'm not uniquely broken in this way, it explains a lot.

 ## Listening to criticism is a superpower.